xiaethan/sync/README.md

 pip install -r requirements.txt
 ```

-### 3. Configure Environment Variables (For Self-Hosting)
+### 7. Set Environment Variables

-If you're self-hosting the bot, you'll need to set up environment variables.
-After installing the app from the Slack App Directory, you can find these tokens in your app's settings:
+You'll need to set up environment variables.
+After creating and installing the app, you can find these tokens in your app's settings:

 1. Go to [api.slack.com/apps](https://api.slack.com/apps)
-2. Select your installed "Event Availability Aggregator" app
+2. Select your "Event Availability Aggregator" app
 3. Navigate to **OAuth & Permissions** to find your Bot Token
 4. Navigate to **Basic Information** → **App Credentials** to find your Signing Secret
-5. Navigate to **Socket Mode** to create an App-Level Token (if using Socket Mode)
+5. Navigate to **Socket Mode** to find your App-Level Token (if using Socket Mode)

 Create a `.env` file: